sergisproject/sergis-author/README.md

   - Have a function in the author to convert a string like `(varName >= 10 && var2 is empty) or var3 equals 0 || (varName is 12 and var5 is less than 18)` into a tree of SerGIS JSON Condition objects
 - Checkbox above latitude/longitude/zoom labeled something like "Same as previous prompt", which results in no value being set for `prompt.map` (so sergis-client just uses the value(s) from the previous prompt).
 - Add ability to show/hide the map on a per-prompt basis (will also require something new in the JSON Game Data format, and sergis-client)
-- Make new thingie "Advanced Properties" that allows you to change jumping around stuff, AND change the new `layouts` stuff, and possibly also a color scheme.
 - Add ability to buffer geodata in layers
 - Ability to "sketch" a feature on a map (i.e. if we want to draw something; instead of entering points, allow drawing it on a map)
 - Support new frontendInfo stuff ("basemap" array, "layers" stuff, etc.) and new removeLayers action